Delivering energy to America

 “In addition to our gas and power businesses, we are expanding our natural gas liquids (NGLs) business both domestically and globally,” says Orlando Alvarez, head of BP’s gas, NGLs, and power marketing and trading business in Houston.
 “We have deep expertise across the value chain — including in pipelines, railcars and ships — which allows us to deliver to multiple destinations for our U.S. customers.”

 Because its marketing and trading team is integrated with the rest of the company, BP can maximize the value of its energy resources.

 For example, the trading group buys crude oil for BP’s refineries and helps them maintain their product inventory levels.

 In an average year, BP’s marketing and trading business serves more than 3,500 customers across North America.

-For its industrial customers — including oil and gas producers, refineries, petrochemical plants and power generators — BP provides hedging products and other risk management services that support capital investments and promote long-term economic growth.
+BP provides those customers — including oil and gas producers, refineries, petrochemical plants and power generators — with hedging products and other risk management services that support capital investments and promote long-term economic growth.

 It was the first energy company to register as a “swap dealer” — an entity that participates in certain derivatives markets — under the Dodd-Frank Act.